 I used to be a “yes” person.
-I did not even realize that no is a complete sentence.
+I didn’t even realize that no is a complete sentence.

 I said YES to everything.
 Yes, I can help.
 Yes, you can count on me.
 Yes, I can be there.
 Yes to the run.
 Yes to the diet.
 Yes to my worth being dependent upon my body size.
 Yes, I want to volunteer.
 Yes, I will join your committee.
 Yes, I want to come to your meeting.
 Yes, I agree with you.
 Yes, I like your outfit, your ideas, and your opinions.
 YES.
 YES.
 YES.

 You didn’t even have to finish your question… I’d answer YES even if deep down at my core there was a resounding no.